jeremiahfallin/bgc/src/pages/index.md

 description: >-
   The Boys & Girls Club of the Umpqua Valley is a non-profit  organization serving more than 1500 local youth entering 1st grade  through 12th grade annually.
 Since 2001, our programs have delivered outcome-driven experiences that enrich kids’ lives by impacting academic success, good character and citizenship, and healthy lifestyles.
 intro:
   stats:
     - percent: 99
       text: >-
-        99% of our 5th-12th grade members surveyed say they are on grade level.
+        99% of our 5th-12th grade members surveyed say they are at grade level.
         94% of our 5th-12th grade members surveyed received C’s or better grades.
     - percent: 100